Luri, Feyli in Iran

 What Are Their Beliefs?

 The Luri are practicing Shia Muslims.
 However, unlike many of the Shia who tend to be entirely dogmatic in their beliefs, the Luri have adopted a very practical belief system with simple religious practices.
-They love shrines dedicated to holy men (founders of various Islamic groups) and use them as pilgrimage sites.
-Because these shrines are believed to possess healing powers, people with physical and psychological ailments visit them each year in hopes of being cured.
+Shrines dedicated to holy men (founders of various Islamic groups) are scattered throughout their region.
+The Luri believe these shrines possess healing powers.
+People with physical and psychological ailments visit shrines each year in hopes of being cured.

 What Are Their Needs?